 Categorization is based on the environmentally most sensitive component of a subproject.
 The aspects of the subproject with potential for significant environmental impacts need to be assessed in detail and this environmental assessment has therefore focused on the significant impacts possible from the construction activities of the subproject.

 The site for the DGS, as well as the route of the proposed transmission line is located in a rural setting, with some minor settlements and other infrastructure around the site.
-TheWalanaSP is categorized as a Category B sub-subproject under ADB requirements and this IEE report is based on that assumption.
+TheSanjarpurSP is categorized as a Category B sub-subproject under ADB requirements and this IEE report is based on that assumption.

 Need for the Project